-And, they continue to do so despite the continuing lack of positive evidence to justify the billions of taxpayers dollars spent chasing their irrational dreams.
+And, they continue to do so despite the continuing lack of positive evidence to justify the billions of taxpayers dollars spent chasing their irrational pipe dreams.

-The conservative political pundits would better serve the country and the world by acknowledging this underlying tendency in women and respond accordingly.
+The conservative political pundits would better serve the country, and the world, by acknowledging this underlying tendency in women and respond accordingly.

 The conservative politicians and religious leaders, talk show hosts and TV commentators are behaving just as Don Quixote did.
 They are dueling with windmills.
-They spend their energy trying to fight the symptoms of the illness rather than treating the cause of the infection.
+They spend their energy trying to fight the symptoms of the socialist illness rather than treating the cause of the infection.

 Are they afraid to face facts and deal with the feminist backlash?
 Possibly.
 But that doesn’t lessen the gravity of the situation.
 The danger is clear and present!